neevparikh/pytorch_dqn/README.md

-# Pytorch DQN Implementation
-Implementation of DQN (Mnih 2015) in Pytorch.
+# Compact Abstractions
+Implementation of DQN in Pytorch -- https://github.com/neevparikh/pytorch_dqn Implementation of SAC in Pytorch -- https://github.com/pranz24/pytorch-soft-actor-critic Implementation of PPO in Pytorch -- https://github.com/nikhilbarhate99/PPO-PyTorch

+## Usage

 Please create a virtualenv using the following method: